surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 6.4.0-dev.1 (2019/09/21)**
+**Version 6.4.0-b.1 (2019/09/22)**

 * **New Features**
 	* None.
 * **Improvements**
+	* Added a 'oEmbed' tab in the Document SSO metabox to show the oEmbed data and oEmbed HTML.
-	* Updated WordPress oEmbed data and HTML markup with the Open Graph image, title, and description.
+	* Improved WordPress oEmbed data and HTML markup with the Open Graph image, title, and description.
 * **Bugfixes**
 	* Fixed the "Select Image" button to trigger a jQuery `change()` event on the image ID input field.
 * **Developer Notes**